-In most cases you’re only responsible for paying 50% of your FICA taxes on your own, but this isn’t always the case.
-In situations where you don’t have an employer to contribute the additional 50% you may find yourself responsible for the full percentage.
+In most cases, you’re only responsible for paying 50% of your FICA taxes on your own.
+In situations where you don’t have an employer to contribute the additional 50%, you may find yourself responsible for the full percentage.
 This is the case for self-employed people and some independent contractors.

-Federal income tax will also be drawn from your paycheck each pay period.
-How much you pay in federal income tax is based on factors like your salary, your marital status, how many allowances you claim on your W-4 form and if you asked for an additional dollar withholding.
+Employers also withhold federal income tax from each of your paychecks.
+How much you pay in federal income tax is based on factors like your salary, your marital status and if you asked for an additional dollar withholding.
 It’s your employer’s job to withhold federal income tax based on the information you provide on your W-4 form.

 Utah Median Household Income